innocenzi/laravel-vite/docs/src/guide/essentials/building-for-production.md

 With Vite, this is bad practice because the build directory is emptied at build-time.
 It also has the benefits of making the assets more organized and easier to ignore through `.gitignore`.

 If you wish, you can change the build path.
-See the [related documentation](/configuration/laravel-package.html#build-path).
+See the [relevant documentation](/configuration/laravel-package.html#build-path).

 ## `ASSET_URL` environment variable